 - 1 oz dark Jamaican rum (Appleton Estate 12)

 - 1 oz light rum (Clément VSOP)

 - ½ oz Grand Marnier or Clement Creole Shrubb

 - ¾ oz orgeat syrup

 Shake all ingredients with crushed or cracked ice and pour (including ice) into a tall glass.
 Top with additional crushed or cracked ice as needed.
 Garnish with a sprig of fresh mint.
 Some recipes also add a lime wedge, or add the lime shell into the drink.

 The Mai Tai leaves lots of room for experimentation.
-Another good version is Lemon Hart Demarara combined with 10 Cane; for that matter, the straight Lemon Hart makes a very pleasant Mai Tai, too.
+Another good and somewhat sweeter and lighter-flavored version is Lemon Hart Demarara combined with 10 Cane; for that matter, the straight Lemon Hart makes a very pleasant Mai Tai, too.